Fall Quarter Start Date: October 2, 2023

 While the Professional Programs are considered graduate-level, they are not for academic credit.

 Professional Programs students must go through a competitive admission process.
 One can not just sign up for a Professional Program.

-For Professional Programs in Screenwriting, Producing and Writing for Television, students must have already earned an undergraduate degree in order to be eligible to apply.
+For Professional Programs in Screenwriting, Producing, Directing and Writing for Television, students must have already earned an undergraduate degree in order to be eligible to apply.

 Our students come from all backgrounds and all ages.
 Many have career experience in other fields and are looking to transition into ours.

-We look for students who are committed to becoming professionals in the film, television and digital industry, students who wish to study with established professionals to bring their work to the next level.
+We look for students who are committed to becoming professionals in the film or television industry, students who wish to study with established professionals to bring their work to the next level.